-Project Week typically takes place in the week just before the start of the second semester.
-Students will be given directions for a research or other project before they leave for winter break.
+Project week typically takes place midway through the school year.
+Students will be given directions for a research or other project before project week.
 The project assignments vary from grade to grade, and may include such things as a science experiment, a research topic and presentation/paper, building a model, or a longer assigned reading.
-Sometimes, students will be assigned their projects well before the semester break and given guidance by their teacher for completion.

-Students can expect to invest up to 15 hours on their projects, which are due on the first day they return for the second semester.
+Students can expect to invest extensive time on their projects, which are due on the first day they return for the second semester.
 Projects may require library/internet research, acquisition of modeling materials, or hands-on problem-solving.
 All faculty participate in the evaluation of projects.
 This assessment is factored into the second semester grades.

-Project Week allows students to explore a topic (often to some extent of their choosing) in greater depth, using resources that are not readily available to them in the classroom.
+Project Week allows students to explore a topic (often of their choosing) in greater depth, using resources that are not readily available to them in the classroom.
 Project week teaches students how to study a topic in-depth on their own and how to manage their time, to cultivate love for something of interest to them, and to participate in true intellectual "leisure"-i.e. pursuing something for its own sake and value.
 Parents may be tempted to over-assist students with projects, especially hands-on modeling or crafting activities, students must problem-solve and produce their work on their own.
 Parents should seek to guide as teachers would-helping a student to find a solution rather than giving them the solution.